DataDog/hiring-engineers/answers.md

 ## Bonus:

 Let's start with weekdays.
 On the monitor page, navigate to Manage Downtime.
 From here selected the host that we want to silence (i.e. host:ubuntu-xenial).
 Created a silencer:  start date today, repeating everyday, beginning hour 19:00 and lasting 14 hours and no end date.
 This silencer will schedule downtime for weekdays but also weekends.
 But we want to schedule downtime for every weekend.
 To accomplish this we will need to create another scheduler.
-For example: start date would the next weekend (in my case 04/08/2018), repeating every 5 days, beginning hour 00:00 and lasting 24 hours.
+For example: start date would the next weekend (in my case 04/08/2018), repeating every 5 days, beginning hour 00:00 and lasting 2 days.
 ![alt text](https://raw.githubusercontent.com/muratlutfigoncu/hiring-engineers/master/images/downtimeschedule.png)

-# Collecting APM Data:
+# 4 - Collecting APM Data:

 Used the Flask application provided and insert the middleware.